 Two levels of ground thermal conductivities (low, high)

-Table 2 lists key screening results of the GSHP retrofit for 16 different types of commercial buildings in 15 climate zones in the US, which includes the percent annual energy cost savings, GHE length per system capacity, simple payback period, and annual ROI.
+Table 2 lists key screening results of the GSHP retrofit for 16 different types of commercial buildings in 15 climate zones in the US (indicated in the header using 1A-8A), which includes the percent annual energy cost savings, GHE length per system capacity, simple payback period, and annual ROI.
+As noted above, the current analysis does not include hybrid systems.
 The following observations can be made:

 Energy cost savings percentage from a GSHP system is generally higher in very hot or cold climates (note darker green columns for climate zones 1A, 2A, 2B, and 8A in the first table).
 However, the required length of GHE per ton of GSHP system capacity is also very high in these climates (note the red columns in the second table).
 This resulted in higher payback periods and lower or negative annual ROI for most building types in those climates (note red cells in the third and fourth tables).